Then again, she might be made of tougher stuff then she looks; the Witch character does later show up in the comics, usually to bother the dwarves.

 In the "City of Stone" arc: In part one, a villain killed the hero's father by falling off a castle.
 In part two, the villain himself was killed by falling off the same castle.
 That could be justified as poetic justice, but the creators didn't want to have to do it again in part three for the other villain.
 So, Macbeth gets a magical ball of... something that causes the villain to be electrocuted.
 And after he's burned through, his body... falls off a cliff.
 Oh, well.

 And the modern Hunter's vendetta against Demona specifically?
 A fight between their father and the Gargoyle led to the Hunter falling off Notre Dame cathedral.
 To his death.

-Jafar's defeat in plays with this a bit, since he technically does fall, sucked into his own lamp.
-Averted in the sequel, however, where he explodes.
+Aladdin.
+Jafar's defeat in the original plays with this a bit, since he technically does fall, sucked into his own lamp.

 Her son Nuka suffers a similar death, but it's not just the fall that kills him: the logs that fall after him are definitely a factor as well.